orangesignal/docker-sonarqube/README.md

 ### `SONAR_JDBC_URL`

 The embedded database is recommended for demos and tests only.
-It must be replaced by a database like MySql, Postgresql or Oracle in production environment.
+It must be replaced by a database like PostgreSQL, MySQL or Oracle in production environment.
 Read the [installation guide](http://docs.sonarqube.org/display/SONAR/Installing) to get more details.

 Default value is: `jdbc:h2:tcp://localhost:9092/sonar`